Terms and Conditions

 b) Direct Debit, which means paying for your supply in advance each month by Direct Debit or debit card, where we set the amount to be paid to us through your Direct Debit or debt card, as detailed in paragraph 4.10 below.

-4.9 By signing up to or switching to one of our variable plans for Prepayment Meters or being under a Deemed Contract with a Prepayment Meter, you are required to have a Prepayment Meter and you are agreeing by default to pay via your Prepayment Meter and for us to use the reads taken by the meter when you top-up.
+4.10 By signing up to or switching to one of our Energy Plans for Prepayment Meters or being under a Deemed Contract with a Prepayment Meter, you are required to have a Prepayment Meter and you are agreeing by default to pay via your Prepayment Meter and for us to use the reads taken by the meter when you top-up.

 a) you must keep your account in credit by paying for the supply in advance.
 If you get into debt with us, you agree not to be in debt by more than twenty five percent (25%) of what we have calculated as being your expected annual bill and you agree to pay for this debt within six (6) months;